Learn About The Different Types of Automatic Litter Boxes

 Both rake scooping systems work almost the same.
 The only difference is that while one rake pushes the clump to dump it into the compartment, the other rake lifts it to drop it.
 In general, scooping rakes work fine and they need a very specific type of litter to work as intended.
 For example, if the litter is too heavy, the rake won’t be able to push the clumps effectively.

-Pros & Cons of a Scooping Rake Type
+Pros & Cons of Automatic Boxes with a Scooping Rake

 - It looks like a regular litter box so it’s easier for a cat to adopt it